BU-Spark/pitne-affordable-housing-efficacy/fa25-team-a/project_definition.md

 * **Additional large lottery data** needs to be analyzed.
 This data can reveal demographic characteristics and hidden patterns that are difficult to find in the existing dataset.

 * We will also consider **integrating data from other monitoring agencies and municipalities**, such as the City of Boston, to expand the scope of our analysis.
 By integrating CHAPA's data (which primarily deals with homes in suburban areas) with data from other agencies, we can verify and expand the generalizability of CHAPA's findings.

+* Focus analysis on **movement and distance, portfolio effects, price sensitivity, and marketing/access disparities** to provide actionable insights.